Examine Youth Issues from Different Disciplinary Perspectives

 Social inequalities and mental and physical health

 Substance use and addiction

 Social media use and gaming

 Interventions and policies to enhance the position of young people

 As a Youth Studies student, you will contribute to knowledge regarding youth issues.
-You will learn to improve the quality of youth welfare and develop ways to prevent or solve problems associated with adolescence and young adulthood.
-By integrating knowledge from different disciplines you will be able to understand youth issues and to address youth problems whose solutions are beyond the scope of a single discipline or area of research.
-Additionally, you will gain knowledge about policies and interventions regarding youth issues, and develop academic skills to conduct research in the field of youth.
+You will learn to develop ways to prevent or solve problems associated with adolescence and young adulthood and enhance the quality of youth care.
+By integrating knowledge from different disciplines you will be able to better understand youth issues and to find solutions to youth problems that are beyond the scope of a single discipline or area of research.
+Additionally, you will gain knowledge about policies and interventions regarding youth issues and develop academic skills to conduct research in the field of youth.